Let’s get started

 For information about known limitations, see Common issues and resolutions.

-Note: The version numbers of the most recent releases of PowerApps will vary by platform.
+Note: The version number of the most recent release of PowerApps varies by platform.
 To ensure that you have the most recent release of PowerApps for your platform, install it from the Windows Store, the App Store, or Google Play.